palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 # Cyton Getting Started Guide

 This guide will walk you through setting up your computer to use the Cyton and USB Dongle, using the OpenBCI_GUI Application, and how to get EEG/EMG/EKG from your own body!
+Please review this guide in its entirety before starting and consult the [Cyton Biosensing Tutorial](https://youtu.be/D5RCu41msT4) for extra guidance.
+Have fun!

 ## I. What You Need